tozti/docker-image/README.md

 # docker-image

 The docker image for running the tozti project.
-For now it also installs mongodb (for an image size of 213 mo), but in the near future we can imagine removing it in order to use a docker image of a mongodb, thus reducing the size to 70mo.

 ## What is that?